kyungjae-lee/engineers-notebook/operating-systems/execution-of-the-os.md

-* Rather than a monolithic kernel, the operating system executes as a collection of processes side-by-side with the user processes.
+* Unlike the monolithic kernel, the operating system executes as a collection of system processes side-by-side with the user processes.
 Processes communicate with each other by using the defined methods (e.g., message passing).

-* Encourages modular design
+* Encourages the use of a modular OS with minimal, clean interfaces between the modules.

-* Allows non-critical operations to run as lower priority processes, and allows critical operations to run on dedicated processor(s)
+* As a process, an OS module that takes care of non-critical operations can be assigned an appropriate priority level so that it can be interleaved with other processes under dispatcher control.

+  Allows non-critical operations to run as lower priority processes, and allows critical operations to run on dedicated processor(s).
 Crucial part of the OS may run on a dedicated CPU and when it fails, it will move to another CPU so that the service does not stop.
 (Fault tolerance $\uparrow$)

-* Facilitates exploitation of multi-core or multi-processor systems because OS processes can use some of the other processors
+* Implementing the OS as a set of processes is useful in a multiprocessor or multicomputer environment, in which some of the operating system services can be shipped out to dedicated processors, improving performance.

 * Some of the modern operating systems use this model.